 Debra L. Miller

-Debra Miller is an Associate Professor with a joint appointment in the Department of Forestry, Wildlife and Fisheries Center for Wildlife Health (CWH) in the College of Agricultural Sciences and Natural Resources and in the Department of Pathobiology in the College of Veterinary Medicine.
+Debra Miller is a Professor with a joint appointment in the Department of Forestry, Wildlife and Fisheries Center for Wildlife Health (CWH) in the College of Agricultural Sciences and Natural Resources and in the Department of Pathobiology in the College of Veterinary Medicine.
 She is a Wildlife Pathologist and Certified Wildlife Biologist.
 Dr. Miller came to the University of Tennessee from the University of Georgia where she was a member of the Pathology faculty for over 10 years.
 For 6 years prior to coming to UT, she served as an adjunct member of the UT faculty.

 Dr. Miller received her B.S. in Wildlife, Biology, and Resource Management from the University of Wisconsin-Stevens Point.
 Her M.S. was in Wildlife Ecology at Mississippi State University and her thesis study was growth and development of bobcats.
 Dr. Miller continued at Mississippi State earning her D.V.M. and her Ph.
 D. (Veterinary Science and Wildlife).
 Her dissertation study explored the feasibility of embryo transfer in bobcats.
 She completed her pathology training in the Comparative Pathology Division of the Department of Pathology at the University of Miami (UM) School of Medicine.
 At UM, she gained pathology experience in marine mammals and sea turtles.